 While regular tech bindings don't have a release value, SHIFT does, so skiers can use it safely on the slopes.
 It's also easy to operate and use

 We often recommend bindings based on how long you plan to walk for.
-For example, if you plan to walk for about an hour or two after getting off the lift, we recommend bindings with high performance and safety so that you can continue to enjoy skiing on the same boards when you return to the slopes
+For example, if you plan to walk for about an hour or two after getting off the lift, we recommend bindings with high performance and safety so that you can continue to enjoy skiing on the same boards after returning to the slopes

 Many tech bindings do not have a release value on the toe piece, which can cause anxiety for many people.
 When it comes to safety while skiing, we often recommend bindings that offer the same safety features as alpine bindings, such as the MARKER TOUR F12 and TYROLIA AMBITION, which have been in the lineup for some time